marcgreen/semantic-joplin/similar-notes/src/notes.md

 using dot product for similarity, vs cosine. latter requires the magnitudes to be the same, which is done through data normalization.

-webgl backend is erroring on windows (passthrough is not supported, GL is disabled). wasm backend has errors about perf-tools and smt else. node has errors about missing aws-sdk and some other modules...
+- webgl backend is erroring on windows (`passthrough is not supported, GL is disabled`). wasm backend has errors about perf-tools and smt else. node has errors about missing aws-sdk and some other modules...
   - oh, looks like wasm BE doesn't support USE (according to npmjs.com). wonder if this is still true
   - trying cpu BE just to test semantic similarity scores with my main corpus of notes (on my win box)
-  - get the same GL is disabled error as with webgl
+    - get the same GL is disabled error as with webgl...?
   - this gpu init error is an issue on electron's GH, recent comments from Sept 2021
+  - other people around the internet are asking about this error. only soln I've seen people report success with is to revert to older version of electron.
+- ok, seems like this webgl error isn't actually blocking creation of embeddings, unless it happens during an embedding?
+  - i started batching the embedding creation, and at around 800 documents it happens. it also happens shortly after I do < 800 embeddings, but doesn't block follow-on embeddings (I can select diff notes, and see their embeddings be created).
+  - what is going on?
+- figured out the model was hanging due to 1mb size note.

 ## top2vec notes